awesome-stable-diffusion/awesome-stable-diffusion/README.md

 Models (.ckpt files) must be separately downloaded and are required to run Stable Diffusion.

-* 🖊️ [The offical model card](https://huggingface.co/CompVis/stable-diffusion) - Official Model Card Hugging Face with all versions of the model.
+* 🖊️ [Official Model Card](https://huggingface.co/CompVis/stable-diffusion) - Official Model Card Hugging Face with all versions of the model.
 Download requires sign in and acceptance of terms of service.
 [stable-diffusion-v-1-4-original.chkpt](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original) - The latest model from the model card, required to run Stable Diffusion.
 * [RealESRGAN Models](https://github.com/xinntao/Real-ESRGAN/releases/) - Download location for the latest RealESRGAN models required to use upscaling by many forks implementing it.
 Different models exist for realistic and anime content.
 Please refer to the fork documentation to identify the ones you need.